 Find a Strong Mentor

 Every great employee needs that extra push to acknowledge what he or she is truly capable of.
 This typically means finding someone who can instruct, guide and push you to be your best.
 Obtaining a mentor, whether that be a boss, senior colleague or even a family member, can help you to excel in your work.
-To find someone who will be the most beneficial to you, ensure, there is trust in the relationship, the proposed mentor has sufficient time and there is good chemistry.
+To find someone who will be the most beneficial to you, ensure there is trust in the relationship, the proposed mentor has sufficient time and there is good chemistry.
 Once a mentorship is created, ask the coach to help you understand what success looks like; and have him assess your strengths and weaknesses and define the next steps in your career.

 Some people looking for lifetime fulfillment will leave their jobs or stray from a secure path in order to find themselves.
 However, before jumping ship, a recommended strategy is to trying to bring a purpose to your current role.
 Take a long look at your position and find what differences you could make in your role or what you could do to challenge yourself more.
-Have regular conversations with managers, peers, family members and mentors who can give valuable opinion.
-Also consider activities outside of work such as volunteering or new hobbies to obtain greater fulfillment.
+Have regular conversations with managers, peers, family members and mentors who can give a valuable opinion.
+Also consider activities outside of work such as volunteering or new hobbies to obtain greater fulfilment.

 —Adapted from “5 Stealth Ways to Make Monday Better,” by Chester Elton, www.inc.com